 Initiating a Local Response in the Ukwega Ward

-In my position as Global Volunteers Co-Founder, I led the first service program back to Tanzania since the begin of the 2020 global pandemic.
+In my position as Global Volunteers Co-Founder, I led the first service program back to Tanzania since the beginning of the 2020 global pandemic.
 Two years earlier, I asked our program host, Bishop Owdenberg Mdegella, whether assessing the community’s interest in mental wellness support within the RCP Program would be an acceptable project.
 Because mental health in Tanzania is a stigmatized topic – as it is around the world, I was concerned about raising a potential taboo.
 The Bishop asserted that behavioral health is critically important to local people, and the community would be open to conversations.
 With that assurance, in November 2018, I met with village leaders, secondary school teachers, and RCP caregivers in addition to three families with children living with mental illness to understand their desire for mental health education and care.
 Unilaterally, the RCP families of the Ukwega Ward encouraged Global Volunteers to work with them on a community mental wellness program.

 Over the two years since those first meetings with community leaders, I investigated a number of approaches to presenting mental wellness education to RCP families.
 Through my research into WHO, U.N. and Tanzanian mental health resources, I developed seven initial workshops for review by our Tanzanian medical collaborators.
 These were consolidated into four after consultation with staff on the ground, and further refined to address local questions and interests.
 Each workshop presented topics requested by RCP parents and community leaders; many of which I had personal knowledge.
 Broadly, the workshops covered the cause and treatments of mental illnesses; perinatal and post-partum depression; alcohol abuse and mental illness; and family and community support for mental wellness.

-The scope of perinatal and post-partum depression in the RCP villages hasn’t been documented, but it is believed to be prevalent, based upon anecdotal reports at the IGC and during home visits.
+The scope of perinatal depression in the RCP villages hasn’t been documented, but it is believed to be prevalent, based upon anecdotal reports at the IGC and during home visits.
 According to WHO, worldwide about 10% of pregnant women and 13% of women who have just given birth experience a mental disorder, primarily depression.
 In developing countries, the percentage reaches 16% during pregnancy and 20% after childbirth.
 In severe cases, their babies may become malnourished or neglected because the depressed mothers cannot function properly.
 Prolonged or severe mental illness hampers the mother-infant attachment, breastfeeding and infant care.
 This is one of the paths to childhood stunting, and on occasion, untreated depressive psychosis leads to maternal suicide and/or infanticide.
 Effective interventions, delivered by well-trained, non-specialist health providers can circumvent such tragic outcomes.

 Because treating maternal depression improves the growth and development of the fetus and the newborn, the RCP Program seeks to reduce the incidence of prenatal and post-partum mental illness.
 The corresponding workshop and caregiver follow-ups with self-assessments at home visits cover the causes, symptoms and treatments of post-partum depression, and the role of the family and community in supporting the mother and child.
 We’re grateful to engage the guidance and support of compassionate clinicians at regional medical facilities as we scale up our initial efforts.